Roles of the Trust

 The South Lincolnshire Academies Trust (SLAT) has a Trust Board of Directors who have a broad range of expertise in education, business and the legal sector, with many also having chosen one of our academies for their child’s education.
 They also have a strong understanding of the importance of the work we do.

-The Board of Trustees primary role is to hold the senior management of the SLAT accountable for the services they provide, including the Executive Headteacher, the Business Finance Officer and the Deputy Headteachers.
+The Board of Trustees primary role is to hold the senior management of the SLAT accountable for the services they provide, including the SLAT Chief Executive Officer, the Chief Financial Officer and SLAT Deputy Chief Executive Officers.
 They offer the Senior Team appropriate support and challenge to ensure each of the academies continues to improve and to ensure the central services of the SLAT are delivered to a high standard.

 Our Trust Board of Directors is currently composed of up to 11 Trustees and Trustees can be